xmaildottor-spec/URMCNet-An-Uncertainty-Region-Modeling-and-Calibration-Network-for-Power-Line-Inspection/README.md

 * `seed2`: Variant where IR images are converted to PNG for visualization.
 * `seed2_merge`: Merged (stitched) image patches from the original dataset.
 * `fn_GT` / `fp_GT`: Ground-truth labels for False Negative/Positive samples.

-### ⚠️ Important Notice

-1. **Data Grouping:** In the original VITLD dataset, **every four images correspond to one sliced sample**.
-During testing, ensure images are processed in groups of four in their original order.
-2. **Infrared Images:** IR images in this repo are for **visualization purposes only** and are not used in the network training/testing phases.
-3. **Preprocessing:** We recommend applying **CLAHE** (Contrast Limited Adaptive Histogram Equalization) to input images to highlight texture details.
-4. **Metrics:** Although binary classification performance is conventionally evaluated using foreground-specific metrics, we adopt  **Class Macro-averaged metrics** (encompassing both foreground and background) for fair and consistent comparisons with prior literature [1][3][4][5].
-To ensure objective evaluation, we apply distinct calculation strategies across different metrics.
-We calculate the Macro mean IoU using a per-image average to accurately reflect the segmentation performance.
-Precision, Recall, and F1-Score are computed using a global averaging approach.
-By treating the entire test set as a single entity and accumulating pixel-level statistics (TP, FP, FN) globally, this strategy provides a robust assessment of the model's ability to minimize both false positives and false negatives across the entire data distribution.

 ### TTPLA Dataset Details